Learn from hillsdale.org: Free Online Courses for Classical Education

 What types of courses can I find on hillsdale.org?

-Hillsdale.org features free online courses in constitutional history, literature, philosophy, politics, and the Western tradition.
-The curriculum caters to learners interested in deep, classical study rather than career-focused training.
+Hillsdale.org features free online courses in constitutional history, literature, philosophy, politics, and the Western intellectual tradition.
+The curriculum serves learners interested in deep, classical study rather than career-focused training.

 Are hillsdale.org’s online courses really free?

-Yes, all courses—including lectures, readings, and supplementary materials—are provided at no cost.
-There are no hidden fees or registration requirements to access content.
+Yes—all courses, including lectures, readings, and supplementary materials, are provided at no cost.
+No hidden fees or registration requirements restrict access to content.

 Do I receive academic credit or certificates for completing courses?

 No, hillsdale.org does not issue formal certificates or academic credit.
-The platform is designed for personal enrichment and intellectual growth, not for credentialing.
+The platform is designed for personal enrichment and intellectual growth, not for credentialing purposes.

 Who teaches the courses on hillsdale.org?